UdeS-CoBIUS/SuperProteinTree/README.md

 # SuperProteinTree
-SuperProteinTree computes a super protein tree given a set of protein cluster.
+SuperProteinTree computes a super protein tree given a set of protein clusters.
 ####Reconstructing protein and gene phylogenies using reconciliation and soft-clustering
 Read More: https://www.worldscientific.com/doi/abs/10.1142/S0219720017400078
 ####Esaie Kuitche, Manuel Lafond and Aïda Ouangraoua